 - 30-day fully-featured free trial

-The only disadvantage of BI Connector is it has a license fee.
-The Desktop Edition costs $360 per year per user.
-The Server Edition license depends on the number of CPU cores in the On-premise Gateway server.
+The only disadvantage of BI Connector is it has a license fee, that’s fairly priced based on the number of CPU cores (beginning at 8 cores) in the On-premise Gateway server.

 Try BI Connector for connecting Power BI to OBIEE for creating quick wins without expensive re-engineering.